kuba1248/tmarket/README.md

 # tmarket

-# it is transfer market project,
+# it is football manager game project,

 # So far, have added transfer market,
 - league table,